pulakk/Website-Builder-in-Javascript/README.md

 	font-family : raleway;
 }
 ```
-While making any changes to the css buffer variables, the current css stylings stored in those variables are saved in the buffer storage file **main/style.css**, with the following javascript function in **builder/builder.js**.
+Any changes to the current css buffer variables are saved in the buffer storage file **main/style.css**, with the following javascript function in **builder/builder.js**.
+The stylesheet with id **tylesheet-styling** which is the main styling file of the page, is updated dynamically and reloaded in page.

 ```javascript